ppetrovtv/pine_script_docs/source/Publishing_Scripts.rst

 | The invite-only indicators are visible in the `Public
   Library <Public_Library>`__, but nobody can add it to a chart without explicit permission from the author, and only the author can see the source code.
-Each user can view, comment and favorite the script’s page with its description, screenshot and author’s comments, and it’s available in the Public Library section in the Indicators dialog.
+Each user can view, comment and favorite the script's page with its description, screenshot and author's comments, and it's available in the Public Library section in the Indicators dialog.
 Only users with explicit permission from the author can add the script to a chart.
 Nobody except the author can view the source code of these